Published on 21 Sep 2017 - Updated on 06 Feb 2020

-Whats your FTP solution?
+What’s your FTP solution?
 If you’re running own business, you want to be sure everything is working like a Swiss watch.
 The widespread belief that self-help is the best help often leads to doing things yourself and even considering deploying an FTP server yourself with internal resources.
-If this sounds like you and you’ve chosen to implement FTP, keep reading to learn about the differences between in-house FTP and hosted FTP alternatives.

-Well, the math is easy, minimum $3100 for hardware and services before you get to monthly fees for the Internet which range from $200 on up depending on your needs, variable electricity cost, and online backup storage fit to your needs.
-And, this list doesn’t account for keeping the server in a temperature controlled room.
+You’re looking at a minimum of $3100 for hardware and services before you even get started.
+Once you add on monthly fees – you’re looking at quite the expenditure.
+Keep in mind, this list doesn’t account for keeping the server in a temperature-controlled room.
 Because your FTP server will always be running and generating heat that can cause failures due to built up heat, particularly in the summertime.
 You’ll need to consider cooling depending on the server location and enclosure if there is one.
 If you have highly sensitive data on your FTP server, so should consider the security of the physical servers themselves.

 With a hosted FTP solution, you are responsible for fixing any and all problems.
 As new bottlenecks and issues arise, you or your technical team have to make sure that everything on the server is running smoothly and updated.
 If you’ve decided to deploy internally, do you have a rescue plan when your FTP server goes down?
 Or what if your server gets hacked?

 FTP server security is no laughing matter; any server can get hacked, even one managed by professionals.
 You won’t be safeguarded against DDoS attacks without an adequate firewall and other security measures in your configuration.
 So you’ll need to account for the extra time you’ll need to devote internally towards the discovery of new threats and issues on your in-house FTP server.